 There are a handful of reasons why email marketing can drive such high returns, including lowered costs of going digital, increasing sales, and creating greater brand recognition (Email Marketing ROI).
 “According to one report from DBS Data, businesses can expect an average return of $38 for every $1 they spend on email marketing” (Top 25 Benefits).
 In comparison, Search Engine Optimization (SEO) generates approximately $23 per $1 spent on the channel (Email Marketing ROI).
 Businesses can automate the email process to its customers, including.

 In a world that is becoming increasingly data-centric, it is important for businesses to gather a range of email metrics to continue to optimize and inform their operations.
-These instant metrics give businesses the power to analyze their marketing campaigns and tweak their strategies in order to target their customers more effectively and ultimately generate the best leads possible.
+These instant metrics give businesses the power to analyze their marketing campaigns and tweak their strategies to target their customers more effectively and ultimately generate the best leads possible.
 This means that the success and utility of email marketing increase with the ability of businesses to track exactly where their website traffic is directed from and which type of content peaks customers’ interest.

 Strategies to Improve Email Marketing